peitalin/vrf-passkey/packages/passkey/src/__tests__/README.md

 # PasskeyManager E2E Test Suite

-Comprehensive Playwright-based end-to-end testing for the PasskeyManager SDK with WebAuthn virtual authenticator support.
+Playwright end-to-end testing for the PasskeyManager SDK with WebAuthn virtual authenticator support.

 ## Table of Contents